lothar243/its280/W14Ch13-UsersGroupsPermissions.md

   * Full control
   * Modify - read, write, and delete the file
   * Read & Execute
+  * List folder contents
   * Read
-  * Write - open and write to file
+  * Write - open and write to file (automatically set when "Modify" right is checked)
 * Inheritance
   * new folders permissions are inherited from their parent folder
   * Enabled by default